+When taking a loan against an annuity, it is similar to any other loan process.
 Apply for the loan by filling out and submitting the paperwork.
 After it is submitted and evaluated, you will be given an offer letter from the company.
 This is very similar to a loan offer from a bank that confirms the terms and conditions of the loan.

 Confirm the loan offer and accept the loan if you understand and agree to all the terms.
 Be sure you understand the fine print and call the representative if you have any questions.
 Once you sign and accept the offer, the annuity company will send you a check for the loan amount.

 Repay the Annuity Loans